-What to Expect After Your Viveve Treatment?

-The procedure provides instant results, including the remodeling of the vaginal tissue.
-In addition, it re-establishes a firmer, more youthful vaginal wall as well as provides support for the urethra and surrounding tissue.
+Viveve Results?

+Most women feel improvements within four weeks, with a noticeable improvement in sensitivity, tightness, and reduction or elimination of incontinence within six to twelve weeks.
+Your body may continue building new collagen for six months after your session.
+The vagina continues to age naturally, but the Viveve treatment lasts for at least a year.

+Side Effects

 Most women do not experience any side effects after the procedure.
 However, most specialists recommend you wait 48 hours before having sexual intercourse to allow the treated tissue to begin healing and start the collagen restoration process.
 If you have any questions after this, speak with your specialist during a consultation.

 Is There Any Downtime?

 Vaginal rejuvenation with Viveve is an excellent treatment option for anyone wanting to improve their intimate wellness without surgery or a complicated recovery.
 It is also perfect for providing outstanding results using the latest technology.
-Most patients describe the treatment as an enjoyable, uncomplicated experience.
-Afterward, they are able to return to their usual routine without any interruptions.
+Most patients describe the treatment as comfortable and uncomplicated.
+Afterward, they can return to their usual routine without any interruptions.

 Viveve Cost

 The cost of your Viveve vaginal rejuvenation will vary.
 If you want to learn more about the treatment and how it can improve your life, contact Whole Body Solutions to schedule a consultation.
-During this visit, you can speak in person with a treatment specialist.
-This visit helps you understand the procedure better, and if it is right for your needs, you will receive a personalized treatment cost for your Viveve experience.
+During this visit, you can speak with a treatment specialist.
+This visit helps you understand the procedure better.
+If Viveve fits your needs, you will receive a personalized treatment cost for your Viveve experience.

-Viveve ResultsViveve is a safe way to rejuvenate the vaginal.
-When compared to other devices that take time to rebuild the resurfaced tissue, Viveve instantly starts to work.
-Proven clinical studies showed a 98% patient satisfaction rate in 2018.
-Most women feel improvements within a few weeks, with a noticeable improvement in sensitivity, tightness, and reduction or elimination of incontinence within six to twelve weeks.
-The vagina continues to age naturally, but the Viveve treatment lasts for at least a year and longer.
+Viveve Reviews in Scientific Literature

+Viveve is scientifically proven to be safe and effective.
+One study in the Journal of Sexual Medicine found Viveve to "be safe and associated with both improved vaginal laxity and improved sexual function."

+The data from another study found in the Journal of Women's Health "indicate[d] an improvement in SUI (stress urinary incontinence) symptoms and quality of life for subjects."
+Furthermore, the subjects stated they experienced "fewer urine leakage episodes per day."
+Finding that subjects received "an improvement in [stress urinary incontinence] symptoms and quality of life" and that "the Viveve System was well-tolerated and safe," the researchers concluded "the sustained benefit of the [VIVEVE] vaginal treatment at six months" supports the use of "[VIVEVE] as a non-surgical approach to treat [stress urinary incontinence]."

 Viveve Vaginal Rejuvenation Near Me

 If you have noticed a decrease in vaginal wellness, an overactive bladder, or just general intimacy concerns that are affecting your quality of life, Viveve Vaginal Rejuvenation may be right for you.
 Schedule a consultation with Whole Body Solutions in Braintree, MA, to learn more about this non-surgical option for improving intimate wellness.
 Call us at 617-328-6300 or reach out to us online to learn more.

+Sources:

+"Effect of Single-Treatment, Surface-Cooled Radiofrequency Therapy on Vaginal Laxity and Female Sexual Function: The VIVEVE I Randomized Controlled Trial.
+The Journal of Sexual Medicine.
+Krychman, MD, et al. 2016.
+LINK.

+"Early Feasibility Study to Evaluate the Viveve System for Female Stress Urinary Incontinence: Interim 6-Month Report."
+Allan, Bruce B et al. Journal of women's health.
+2022.
+LINK.